DonEmilek/DonEmilek/README.md

 👀 I’m interested in programming.
 I do like learn, and make useful applications.

-My main technologies: JavaScript, Java
+My main technologies: JavaScript, React.js, Node.js
-Other: React.js, Node.js, Express.js, jQuery, REST, Git, MySQL, HTML, CSS,

 🌱 I’m currently learning React.js.
 Also I have a wide knowledge about different programming languages.